-1. hereby acknowledge that I have attended the orientation program for new students a nd that
+, hereby acknowledge that I have attended the orientation program for new students ar

-ware of Magill College Sydney nt Handbook prior to commend policies and procedures, rules and regulations.
-I confirm that I received and read the contents
+olicies and procedures, rules and regulations.
+I confirm that I received and read the contents of of this

+Student Handbook prior to commend cing in the course.

 Student ID number:

 Student full name:

 Student signature:

 Date: